About the Lunar New Year

 The Lunar Calendar

-The Lunar New Year 4717 will be celebrated on 5 February 2019.
-It celebrates Xin Nian, the Chinese New Year, Solnal, the Korean New Year, Tết, the Vietnamese New Year and also Losar, the New Year celebrations for Tibet, Nepal and Bhutan.
+The Lunar New Year 4718 will be celebrated on 25 January 2020.
+It celebrates Xin Nian, the Chinese New Year, Solnal, the Korean New Year, Tết, the Vietnamese New Year and Losar, the New Year celebrations for Tibet, Nepal and Bhutan.

 This date is based on the traditional Chinese Agricultural Calendar.
 The calendar is lunisolar (primarily lunar and partially solar) guided by the movement of the moon as well as the sun and commonly called the lunar calendar.